 - Feeling like you need to drink more caffeine or alcohol to get through the day

-- Taking breaks during the day to relax and rejuvenate
+- Take breaks during the day to relax and rejuvenate

-- Practicing relaxation techniques such as yoga, mediation, or deep breathing
+- Practice relaxation techniques such as yoga, mediation, or deep breathing

 - Monitor your daily stress on a regular basis by running through this signs and symptoms checklist and considering your general stress state before determining how much training stress you want to add.

-Along with the subjective assessment of how much stress the athlete is under, the addition of Heart Rate Variability (HRV) as an overall global “autonomic stress meter” can also be a really helpful tool to help determine your overall level of autonomic stress before determining how much training stress you would like to add on that day.
+- Heart rate variability (HRV) can also be a really helpful tool to determine your overall level of autonomic stress before determining how much training stress you would like to add on that day.

 How to use HRV data to determine overall ANS stress

 One of the best ways to gauge the overall stress on your ANS is to use heart rate variability.
-Heart rate variability (HRV) is a measure of the time between heartbeats.
-The more variability in that time, the lower the current stress on the ANS.
+HRV is a measure of the time between heartbeats.
+The more variability in that time, the lower the current stress on the autonomic nervous system.
 The less variability between heartbeats, the higher the current stress on the ANS.
 By using HRV in this way, we get a “window” into the current level of autonomic stress to help us to determine if we want to add training stress on top of that.